bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

     // Run the callback on the "turbo:before-render" event. wkof.turbo.on.event.before_render(myFunction, options1);

-    // Run the callback on initial page load, turbo:before-render, and turbo:before-frame-render.
+    // Run the callback on initial page load, turbo:before-render, and turbo:frame_render.
-    // See the special case note about "load" in the preceding section. let eventList = ['load', wkof.turbo.events.before_render, wkof.turbo.events.before_frame_render];
+    // See the special case note about "load" in the preceding section. let eventList = ['load', wkof.turbo.events.before_render, wkof.turbo.events.frame_render];
     const options2 = {
         // Run the callback on the lessons picker page.
         urls: wkof.turbo.common.locations.lessons_picker,
         // Automatically remove the event after firing once
         once: true
     };
-    // The first parameter can be an array including either the Turbo event object that's provided
+    // The first parameter can be an array including either the Turbo event object that is provided
     // (wkof.turbo.events.before_render) or the string itself ("turbo:before-render").
     // Note that two new listeners are added in this example, one for each **Turbo** event. wkof.turbo.on.common.events(eventList, myFunction, options2);

     // Remove listeners by using `wkof.turbo.remove_event_listener(eventName, listener, options)`.
     // In this scenario, the result would presumably be [false, true, true], since the "load" event
-    // doesn't create a listener.
-However, if a "turbo:before-render" or "turbo:before-frame-render"
+    // does not create a listener.
+However, if a "turbo:before-render" or "turbo:frame-render"
     // event has fired between creating the listener and making the following call, the respective
     // loop condition or conditions would also return false because the listener or listeners would
     // have already been removed due to using the `once: true` option during creation.